drmargarido/d-tracker/README.md

 |---/controllers/   - Logic which present the main system actions and interacts with the database
 |---/validators/    - Validators for data
 |---/exporter/      - Exporte tasks lists to files in specific formats
-|spec/              - Tests to validate the correct behavior of the system
+|---/spec/          - Tests to validate the correct behavior of the system
+|---/migrations/    - Scripts for to create and update the database model
 |platform/          - Platforms specific settings files, like the mac .app and windows .rc
 |external/          - Dependencies repositories
-|migrations/        - Scripts for to create and update the database model
+|images/            - Images of the application
 |main.c             - Used to create the application embeded with the lua execution
 ```